jamesliupenn/SpoofProof/README.md

 - Environment variable `NODE_ENV=production`
 - Port configuration via `PORT` environment variable (defaults to 5000)
 - Static files must be properly copied to `server/public` before starting production server

-## Source
-This template is based on the using DIMO's Developer SDKs.
-For more information, visit https://docs.dimo.org/developer-platform/developer-guide/dimo-developer-sdks